 There could be a number of reasons, some being:

-You feel you need to ‘prepare’ yourself for the worst
+- You feel you need to keep yourself ‘prepared’ for the worst.

-It is in your experience that disaster always strikes, so worry is a necessary coping mechanism
+- Your past experience has taught you that disaster always strikes, so worry is a necessary coping mechanism.

 There are so many things that could go wrong and you feel you need to focus on each one to embody it or try to find a possible solution for it in the event of it happening.

 Now, if we put ourselves out of the equation and have a impartial look at the situation- these worries are not only a waste of precious manifesting time but they are a reinforcement of unconstructive potential timelines.

 You Are What You Think

-Just remember you bring about what you think about the most.
-This is not meant to scare you, it is a preparation tool so that you can steer your thoughts to more positive neurological pathways.
+This is not meant to scare you, it is a preparation tool to steer your thoughts to build positive neural connections.
 When you reinforce encouraging scenarios in your mind, as opposed to harmful scenarios, you are creating potential for a more fruitful future.

 Easier said than done?